redhog/pieshell/README.md

 # About

-Pieshell is a Python shell environment that combines the expressiveness of shell pipelines with the prower of python iterators.
+Pieshell is a Python shell environment that combines the expressiveness of shell pipelines with the power of python iterators.

 It can be used in two major ways: